BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 ### Common used Symbols

 A quick overview of the most common used symbols is given below.
-They will be discussed in more detail later in this chapter.

 A **terminal** indicates the start or ending of an application, sub-process, ...
 It is most often represented using a rounded (fillet) rectangle.
 They usually contain the word "Start" or "End", or another phrase signaling the start or end of a process.